-In this section, we show that the refinancing response to monetary policy depends on the distribution of borrowersâ credit scores.
+In this section, we show that the refinancing response to monetary policy depends on borrowers' credit score distribution.
 Our analysis comprises three steps.
-We start by providing visual evidence suggesting that credit score distribution affects refinancing and is a potential source of heterogeneity.
-Next, motivated by this observation, we find significant differences in refinancing across borrowers in different credit score quartiles, even after controlling for the rate gaps and other borrower characteristics.
-Finally, we estimate the effect of credit score heterogeneity on refinancing response to monetary policy and establish that refinancing differences across borrowers with different credit scores are explained by their differential sensitivities to mortgage rates.
+First, we providing visual evidence suggesting that credit score distribution affects refinancing and is a potential source of heterogeneity.
+Second, motivated by this observation, we find significant differences in refinancing across borrowers in different credit score quartiles.
+We start with plotting a prepayment hazard as a function of interest rate gap for different credit score groups.
+We then show that credit score heterogeneity is robust to controlling for the observable loan characteristics and fine geographic-by-time fixed effects.
+Next, we provide evidence that credit score heterogeneity is more important than that across other loan characteristics, such as debt-to-income (DTI) and loan-to-value (LTV) ratios.
+Third, we exploit exogenous changes in monetary policy to measure the marginal effect of credit score heterogeneity on refinancing to avoid bias caused by omitted variables that affect both mortgage rate and refinancing through channels distinct from monetary policy.